How much money can you save by cycling more?

 Running a car involves more than fuel.

-The average cost of a full car service is around £155 for a small car, £205 for a medium-sized car and £395 for a large car.
-That does not include repairs, replacement parts or labour.
+The average cost of a full car service is from around £170 for a small car, £210 for a medium-sized car and £400-plus for a large car, according to the RAC.
+That doesn’t include repairs, replacement parts or labour.

 Bike servicing is much cheaper.
-A service typically costs between £25 and £100, depending on the bike and the level of work needed.
+A service typically costs between £50 and £200, depending on the bike and the level of work needed.
+And Cycling UK members can get a free bike check with Evans.

 There is another difference too: many cycle repairs can be done at home.
 Fixing a puncture, cleaning a drivetrain or adjusting brakes is much more accessible than most car maintenance.
 That means cycling can be a lower-cost option not just to use, but to keep in good working order.